kng/SoapyHydraSDR/README.md

 * SoapySDR - https://github.com/pothosware/SoapySDR/wiki
 * libhydrasdr - https://github.com/hydrasdr/rfone_host

 An initial Soapy driver and needs some further testing when the SDR is available.
+This is a port of the SoapyAirspy driver.